yavuzselimsahin/atomik-ssg/README.md

 ## Why atomik-ssg?

-Most static site generators are excellent tools with rich ecosystems — if you need themes, plugins, and extensive configuration, [Zola](https://www.getzola.org) or [Hugo](https://gohugo.io) are great choices.
+Most static site generators are excellent tools with rich ecosystems — if you need themes, plugins, and extensive configuration, you can check out [Zola](https://www.getzola.org) or [Hugo](https://gohugo.io).

 atomik-ssg is for those who want something smaller.
 A single binary, no runtime dependencies, no configuration overhead.
 Write Markdown, run build, get HTML.